hanxiaomax/Learncpp_CN/docs/13-13-static-member-variables.md

 **Review of static keyword uses**

-In the lesson on [file scope and the static keyword](https://www.learncpp.com/cpp-tutorial/43-file-scope-and-the-static-keyword/), you learned that static variables keep their values and are not destroyed even after they go out of scope.
+In the lesson on [[6-10-Static-local-variables|6.10 - 静态局部变量]], you learned that static variables keep their values and are not destroyed even after they go out of scope.
 For example:

 ```cpp
 #include <iostream>